Concierge Medicine Reinvented

 Creatinine

-A muscle metabolism byproduct cleared by kidneys; elevated serum creatinine suggests reduced glomerular filtration.
+A muscle metabolism byproduct cleared by kidneys.
+Elevated serum creatinine suggests reduced glomerular filtration.

 Creatinine